sLill/Windows-Grep/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/slill/windows-budgetgrep/badge)](https://www.codefactor.io/repository/github/slill/windows-budgetgrep)</br>
 ![.NET Core](https://github.com/sLill/Windows-BudgetGrep/workflows/.NET%20Core/badge.svg)

+A file search utility.
 Performs as well or better than paid applications like FileLocator Pro without any additional UI overhead.

 <i>*Be cautious when using command flags that modify files like Replace (-R) and Delete (-D).
 There is no confirmation on these actions.</i>